-Whether you’ve joined the 5 million Canadians who’ve found themselves suddenly single during the pandemic, or thriving in a relationship, one thing is for certain – our patterns follow us wherever we go.
+Whether you’ve joined the 5 million Canadians who’ve found themselves suddenly single during the pandemic, or thriving in a relationship, one thing is for certain – healthy relationship patterns are hard to form, and our patterns follow us wherever we go.

 Our patterns, from who we choose as romantic partners, to how we handle conflict, are deeply rooted in our patterns and subconscious beliefs.
 The good news is, thanks to neuroplasticity, we can shift the old habits that no longer serve us.

 Stop letting your ex take up real estate in your head and heart

 If you’re still blaming, analyzing, or hoping to change your ex, you’re still in a relationship with them.
 The emotional charge keeps you hooked.
 Sometimes we hold on to the pain because that’s the last part of the relationship we have left.
 Let it go.
 Create space for the new energy to come in.

 While this might sound easier said than done, the first step, catch yourself when you’re about to talk about your ex, or if you’re going down a rumination spiral.
 Do something that can snap you back into the present moment.
 Doing a state change could help, such as doing a few minutes of jumping jacks, or shaking your body or putting your hands in cold water.
 Then change the topic of focus.
 If you’re with a friend, talk about a project or something that lights you up.
 If you’re by yourself, you can look around and start listing everything you see that you’re grateful for and why.
 This will help your mind change it’s train of thought.
 It’ll take some practice at first, but by committing to yourself that you’ll stop talking about your ex and letting them take up the precious real-estate in your head and heart, you’ll start to notice it becomes easier and easier.